Salma Hayek Has ‘Unexpected Encounter’ While Going For A Swim

 “She’s got the best cans I’ve ever seen,” one of her followers gushed in the comments.

-Referencing her caption which joked about how she had just prepared for a dive when she remembered she was wearing sunglasses, her fans admitted that they hardly noticed the sunglasses because their focus was on her vibrant red curvy chest.
+Referencing her caption, which joked about how she had just prepared for a dive when she remembered she was wearing sunglasses, her fans admitted that they hardly noticed the sunglasses because their focus was on her vibrant red curvy chest.
 A few even suggested ditching the bathing suit all together and swimming with just her sunglasses.